Alex313031/Windows-XP-Stuffz/README.md

 WMITools - Old WMI developer package.
 Works with 2000 and Vista, and 7 with compatability mode and opening the HTML based tools in IE (because it uses active content, blocked by modern browsers)

+AmdAway.zip - Null driver for "Away Mode" on OSes other than Windows XP Media Center Edition.

  - Also includes DirectX 9c, .Net Framework 4.0.3019, and all the Visual C++ Redistributables